ipfabric/docs/docs/IP_Fabric_API/authentication.md

 1. Log in to IP Fabric CLI as `osadmin`
 2. Elevate to root using `sudo -s` and `osadmin` password.
-3. Create new file `/opt/nimpee/conf.d/api.json` with the below JSON.
+3. Create new file `/opt/nimpee/conf.d/api.json` or extend existing one with the below JSON.
 In this example the `accessToken` expires in 10 minutes and `refreshToken` expires in 15 minutes: